 While almost all foster and adopted youth want to attend college, less than 3 percent will receive a bachelor’s degree within their lifetime.
 Additionally, a review of the National Youth in Transition Database shows that only 3 percent of aged out foster youth in Connecticut will receive an associate degree by age 21.[1]

-While Connecticut offers college subsidies as an effort to alleviate the financial barrier toward accessing a college education, only 3 to 7 percent of students enrolled will graduate.
-Students who fail to complete their college degree once enrolled, some after already having received 1 to 2 years of state funding, dropout—a demonstrable loss of millions in taxpayer dollars.
 Additionally, foster and adopted youth have higher rates of incarceration, homelessness, and poorer lifelong outcomes than their peers, all at the expense of state funds and loss of potential human capital.
 There are many studies that match fiscal benefits with greater college attainment.
 The direct savings of both the secured and retained investment of Connecticut’s college-enrolled foster youth and subsequent benefit to the state through improved human capital substantiate the entirety of the SUN Scholars’ budget.